SakritUser123/emotiontrackerai/readme.md

 * Planning to Add Availability for New emotions
 * Also Planning to make changes to UI.
 * Also,being able to provide a song based on the emotion a person is feeling.
+* Add a Upgrade To Plus Button Which offers an AI with abilities to classify many emotions rather than only good and bad.
 ------------------------------------------------------------------------